-- int orig_size

-- int refc

-- char orig_bytes[]
+- int orig_size - char orig_bytes[]

 The ErlDrvBinary structure is a binary, as sent between the emulator and the driver.
-All binaries are reference counted; when driver_binary_free is called, the refc field is decremented, when it reaches zero, the binary is deallocated.
+All binaries are reference counted; when driver_binary_free is called, the reference count is decremented, when it reaches zero, the binary is deallocated.
 The orig_size is the size of the binary, and orig_bytes is the buffer.
 The ErlDrvBinary does not have a fixed size, its size is orig_size + 2 sizeof(int).